 Our Board of Directors

-The Breakthrough Greater Boston Board of Directors is comprised of highly motivated, talented, and dedicated professionals who are dedicated to Breakthrough’s work to create educational equity.
-The BTGB Board of Directors has approximately 20 members from a variety of backgrounds, all dedicated to shaping and supporting a highly successful organization by contributing individual skills and assets.
+The Breakthrough Greater Boston Board of Directors is comprised of highly motivated and talented professionals dedicated to Breakthrough’s mission and work to create educational equity.
+Our Board of Directors has up to 20 members from a variety of backgrounds, all volunteering their service to shape and support the organization by contributing their expertise and assets.
 Through membership on the Board of Directors, individuals provide leadership, governance, and management support to the organization.
-Board members have the opportunity to connect with other professionals and organizations in the community, support the academic achievement and college access of motivated middle school students, provide unique opportunities for young people to explore teaching as a profession, and contribute their individual skills, strengths, and creative thinking to further the impact of Breakthrough Greater Boston.
-To learn more about joining the BTGB Board of Directors, contact Andrew Jackson, Director of Development and Partnerships, at ajackson@btgbmail.org.
+Board members have the opportunity to connect with other community professionals and organizations, support the academic achievement and college access of motivated students, provide unique opportunities for young people to explore teaching as a profession, and contribute their individual skills, strengths, and creative thinking to further the impact of Breakthrough Greater Boston.
+To learn more about joining Breakthrough’s Board of Directors, contact Andrew Jackson, Managing Director of Development, at ajackson@btgbmail.org.

 Bio coming soon!